kshitimehta/kshitimehta/README.md

 * I am willing to work on free-lance projects and would love to contribute to open source projects :bulb:

-* Connect with me on LinkeDin :fireworks: [LinkeDin Profile](https://www.linkedin.com/in/kshitimehta/) :sparkler:
+* Connect with me on LinkeDin :fireworks: [LinkedIn Profile](https://www.linkedin.com/in/kshitimehta/) :sparkler:

 ## Tech Stack :computer: